Château Latour-Martillac Pessac-Léognan blanc 2022 - Grand Cru Classé

 Wine rated (2025 guide) 93/100

-Lively and tangy, very lively on the palate - direct and concentrated, with lemony aromas lifted by a touch of oak on the finish, which slightly attenuates the freshness and ease of drinking, but adds long-term complexity.
-2023-2028
+Lively and tangy, very vibrant on the palate—direct and concentrated, with citrus aromas enhanced by a touch of oak on the finish, which slightly tempers the freshness and ease of drinking, but adds complexity in the long term.
+2023–2028

 Guide Hachette des vins